 MODELING POLYMER CLAY

 In this article we are going to talk about how to model polymer clay in the most effective way, don’t miss some essential tips to keep in mind.
-We will give you some tips on how to work with this modeling clay and you will see what mistakes to avoid if you are a beginner.
+We are going to give you tricks to be able to work this modeling clay and you will see what mistakes to avoid, if you are a beginner.

 FIRST TIPS BEFORE MODELING